FourjsGenero/ex_dynmenu/README.md

 ## Description

-This Genero BDL demo illustrates how to use the MENU dialog instruction to displat a list of choices only known at runtime.
+This Genero BDL demo illustrates how to use the MENU dialog instruction to display a list of options defined at runtime.

 ![Screenshot 1](docs/screen-001.png)